VLSIDA/OpenCache/docs/Parameter.rst

 *************
 is_data_cache
 *************
 This is whether the cache is a *"data cache"* or an *"instruction cache"*.
-INSTRUCTION CACHE IS NOT YET SUPPORTED!

 ***********
 return_type